Every day, all around the world, children go missing. A Missing Child is a Vulnerable Child.

 - “Abandoned or Unaccompanied Minor”: a child, not accompanied by an adult legally responsible for him or her, including those traveling alone without custodial permission, those separated by an emergency, those in a refugee situation, and those who have been abandoned or otherwise left without any adult care

-There is, therefore, no singular definition of a missing person or missing child; rather there are a number of different ways to understand and interpret what is means to be “missing.”
+There is no singular definition of a missing person or missing child; rather there are a number of different ways to understand and interpret what it means to be “missing.”
 The difficulty in providing a straightforward definition reflects the wider difficulties facing those investigating disappearances, offering support to missing persons and their families, or performing research on the topic.
 However, it is imperative to define who is considered “missing” as it will allow law enforcement and other agencies to better understand the issue, respond swiftly and appropriately, and provide support when needed.
 Defining “missing child” is the first step toward creating a more comprehensive framework to assist with the investigation, recovery and prevention of missing children and child abduction.